 Halloween is a fun-filled holiday that many children look forward to as soon as the fall weather begins to arrive.
 However, if you are a parent of a child with Autism, then you might have a few misgivings about the festive day.
-Don’t let your worries or fears get the best of you, these tips and tricks will help you and your child make the most out of this classic holiday.
+Don't let your worries or fears get the best of you, these Halloween tips for children with autism will help you and your child make the most out of this classic holiday.

 Halloween & Autism

 Halloween is a fun holiday that children of all ages enjoy participating in.
 From the costumes to gathering candy, to seeing friends and loved ones, this special holiday can be filled with unforeseen pitfalls for children with behavioral problems.
 Parents can face many challenges when trick or treating with their children, but nonverbal trick or treating presents a different situation.
 Whether you have a toddler with behavioral issues or a nonverbal child, the following tips will help make Halloween a fun-filled day for children with Autism.

 - Choose the right costumes. -- Costumes are definitely one of the best parts about Halloween.
 However, the challenge with costumes for children living on the spectrum is that they are typically made from itchy and noisy fabrics.
 With these potential visual, touch, and auditory challenges, you can avoid a potential meltdown by making your child's costume.
 Choose fabrics and materials that they are familiar with, and don't be afraid to think outside of the box.